Qujing Yunnan, China Travel Guide

 McDonald's and KFC are present.

-Less diverse than larger cities.
+Less diverse in contrast to larger cities.

 Rare outside of major hotel properties.